Kong/kuma-website-jekyll/app/docs/dev/installation/kubernetes.md

 Finally, you can follow the [Quickstart](#quickstart) to take it from here and continue your Kuma journey.

 ::: tip
-Kuma also provides [Helm charts](../installation/helm.md) that we can use instead of this distribution.
+Kuma also provides [Helm charts](../installation/helm) that we can use instead of this distribution.
 :::

 ### Download Kumactl

-!!!include(install_kumactl.md)!!!
+!!!include(install_kumactl)!!!

 ### Run Kuma